-After your Saturday morning round, it’s always nice to relax and watch the pros play for a while.
-It’s great to watch the competition but let’s face it we are all hunting for the clues.
+After your Saturday morning round, it’s always nice to relax and watch the pros do their thing.
+It’s great to watch the competition but let’s face it we are all hunting for the little signs.
 The one thing that can take your game to the next level.
-The things the pro’s do that the amateurs don’t.
-As your handicap lowers you will find yourself learning more and more from the professionals, just by simply watching.
-Swing techniques, pre shot routines, equipment preferences, shot types are all part of those secret clues, the things that set the Professionals apart.
+The things the pro’s do that us amateurs do not.
+As your handicap lowers you will find yourself learning more and more from the professionals, just by simply tuning in.
+Swing techniques, routines, equipment choices, shot types are all part of those secret clues, the things that set the Professionals apart.
 If only there was easier access to this info, the thing’s that they do that can help you break 90, 80 or even 70.
-Today we are offering up 5 insider tips from professional golfers to save you a little hunting this next weekend.
+Today we are offering up 5 insider tips from professional golfers to save you a little hunting next weekend.

 - Warm Up Routine: You always hit a bucket of balls before you head to the first tee.
 So why does that first Driver always slice 20 yards?
 It makes no sense, you got there early, you hit 55 balls that you likely paid an additional $11.00 for.
 That first drive should be perfect shouldn’t it?
 Well, not really.
 The question is was it effective practice?
 Did you warm up your muscles first and then start picturing the golf course.
 Grab your Driver, picture the first tee, go through the pre shot routine like it’s the actual course and try and hit it straight.
 If you don’t hit it straight, try to hit a perfect 5 iron.
 That 5 iron will be the club you will mostly likely have to hit out of the rough because of your bad first drive.
 After that hit a chip as your approach to the green.
 Make each one intentional.
 Don’t just stand there and hit balls, it’s not worth your $11.00 or your time.
 Don’t worry if there are 12 balls left in the bucket when its time to go and play, it doesn’t matter.
 Focus on quality swings and visualization.
 This is what all pros are doing, watch them on the range when you can they have a very deliberate routine and no swing is wasted.